Ramsey properties and extending partial automorphisms for classes of finite structures: Introduction

 The language is usually fixed and understood from the context (and it is in most cases denoted by $L$).
 If the set $A$ is finite we call $\str A$ a\emph{ finite structure}.
 We consider only structures with finitely or countably infinitely many vertices.
 If the language $L$ contains no function symbols, we call $L$ a {\em relational language} and say that an $L$-structure is a {\em relational $L$-structure}.
-A function symbol $\func{}{}$ such that $d(\func{}{})=1$ is a {\em unary function}.
+A function symbol $\func{}{}$ such that $\arityf{}=1$ is a {\em unary function}.

 The notions of embedding, isomorphism, homomorphisms and free amalgamation classes are natural generalisations of the corresponding notions on relational structures and are formally introduced in Section~\ref{sec:background}.
 Considering function symbols has important consequences for what we consider a substructure.
 An $L$-structure $\str{A}$ is a {\em substructure} of $\str{B}$ if $A\subseteq B$ and all relations and functions of $\str{B}$ restricted to $A$ are precisely relations and functions of $A$.
-In particular if some $n$-tuple $\vec{t}$ of vertices of $A$ is in $\dom(\func{B}{})$ then it is also in $\dom(\func{A}{})$ and $\func{A}{}(\vec{t})=\func{B}{}(\vec{t})$.
+In particular for every $F\in L$ and every tuple $(v_1,v_2,\ldots, v_{\arityf{}})$ of vertices of $A$ it also holds that $\func{B}{}(v_1,v_2,\ldots, v_{\arityf{}})\subseteq A$.
 This implies that $\str{B}$ does not induce a substructure on every subset of $\str{B}$ (but only on `closed' sets, to be defined later).

-Building on these standard model theoretic notions we now outline the contents of this paper.
+Building on these model theoretic notions we now outline the contents of this paper.
 We proceed to the three main directions---Ramsey theory, the ordering property and the extension property for partial automorphisms (EPPA).
-In each of these directions we now state the main result.
+In each of these directions we now state the main result (stated below as Theorems~\ref{thm:main}, \ref{thm:ordering} and \ref{EPPA}).
 This can be summarised by saying that for free amalgamation classes we have strong positive theorems in each of these areas.
 There is more to it than just meets the eye: for the first time we demonstrate affinity of all these directions (for the ordering property and Ramsey this is known, but for EPPA much less so).

 This has a number of applications to special classes of structures.
 In Section~\ref{sec:examples} we give several examples which have received recent attention: $k$-orientations, bowtie-free graphs and Steiner systems.
 These all are easy consequences of our main result.
 Finally, let us remark that our results further narrow the gap for the project of characterisation of Ramsey classes~\cite{Nevsetril2005}.